All the entries were amazing! Winners anounced here.

 Prizes will be awarded to 2 teams: the best school team and the best college/university/apprentice team (one prize for each team member).

-Thanks to Fridays for Futuring, our winning school team can choose from:
+Thanks to Fridays for Futuring, we have the following prizes for our winning teams:

 Thanks to Barclays, our winning college/university/apprentice team will win a selection of brilliant tech books!